Do, Re & Mi

-Do, Re & Mi is an animated musical children's television series produced by Gaumont Animation and Amazon Studios that first aired on Gulli in France on 10 September 2020, and premiered exclusively on Amazon Prime Video in the United States on 17 September 2021.
+Do, Re & Mi is an animated musical children's television series produced by Michael Made Me, Gaumont Animation and Amazon Studios that first aired on Gulli in France on 10 September 2020, and premiered exclusively on Amazon Prime Video in the United States on 17 September 2021.

 Premise

-Birdie friends Do, Re and Mi live in the musical world of Beebopsburgh, an island where instruments grow in the Falsetto Forest and a giant Music Mountain towers above all their adventures.
+Do, Re and Mi live in the musical world of Beebopsburgh, an island where instruments grow in the Falsetto Forest and a Music Mountain towers above their adventures.